Food safety incidents in China

 Food safety incidents in China have received increased international media scrutiny following the reform and opening of the country, and its joining the World Trade Organization.
 Urban areas have become more aware of food safety as their incomes rise.
 Food safety agencies in China have overlapping duties.
-The 2008 Chinese milk scandal and COVID-19 pandemic received the most attention among food safety incidents.
+The 2008 Chinese milk scandal and COVID-19 pandemic received the most international attention among food safety incidents.

+Food safety incidents in 2002

+Chemical brighteners in mushrooms

+From around 2002 to 2012, chemical brighteners were used by many Chinese farmers to enhance the appearance of their white mushrooms.
+This illegal use was mostly eliminated by the Chinese Ministry of Agriculture.

 Food safety incidents in 2003

 Poisonous Jinhua ham

 In 2003, several small producers of Jinhua hams (from Jinhua, Zhejiang) operated out of season and produced hams during warmer months, treating their hams with pesticides to prevent spoilage and insect infestation.
 The hams were soaked in the pesticide dichlorvos, which is a volatile organophosphate insecticide used for fumigation.

 Food safety incidents in 2004

 Counterfeit baby formula

 In April, at least 13 babies in Fuyang, Anhui, and 50–60 more in rural areas of Anhui died of malnourishment from ingesting fake powdered milk.
 In addition, 100–200 other babies in the province suffered malnutrition but survived.
 Local officials in Fuyang arrested 47 people who were responsible for making and selling the fake formula and investigators discovered 45 types of substandard formula for sale in Fuyang markets.
 Over 141 factories were responsible for the production of the formula and Chinese officials seized 2,540 bags of fake formula by mid-April.
 The State Food and Drug Administration ordered an investigation in May, 2004.

 Within three days of ingesting the formula, the babies suffered from what Chinese doctors described as "big head disease", since the babies' heads swelled while their bodies became thinner from malnourishment.
 The fake formulas were tested to have only 1–6% protein when the national requirement was 10% protein.
 The government promised to compensate families and help cover medical bills.
 Most of the victims were rural families.